Buffalo Gals (Malcolm McLaren song)

 "Buffalo Gals" is a 1982 hip hop single released by Malcolm McLaren and the World's Famous Supreme Team, which was later included on McLaren's 1983 album Duck Rock.
 The song is composed of extensive scratching with calls from square dancing.
-The music video prominently features the Rock Steady Crew and was filmed all around the city of Chicago.
+The music video prominently features the Rock Steady Crew and was filmed all around the city of NYC.

 History

 While in New York City looking for a support act for Bow Wow Wow, McLaren got the idea for the song when he went to an outdoor concert (known as a "Block Party") by Afrika Bambaataa and Universal Zulu Nation.
 This is where he was exposed to hip-hop for the first time and discovered the scratching technique he would use on this song.
 Most of the scratching and the beat of the song were composed by Trevor Horn.

 Charisma Records were not initially keen on releasing the song, but relented after a strong positive response to the first broadcast of the track by DJ Kid Jensen.